rv285/IB-Data-Science/README.md

 ### Structure

-This course involves two self-study, interactive Jupyter notebook 'activities', with exercises at the end of each activity.
+This course involves two self-study, interactive Python notebook 'activities', with exercises at the end of each activity.
 The activity notebooks cover:

 1. Introduction to time series, and using linear regression to model the trend in the time series
 1. Using Fourier analysis and linear regression to model the seasonal variation (periodic components) in a time series